diixo/dbus/README.md

 ## Description
 Release **dbus-1.12.16**.
-Patched for CommonAPI from https://github.com/freedesktop/dbus.
+Patched (capicxx-dbus-runtime v3.1.12.7) for CommonAPI from https://github.com/freedesktop/dbus.
 Contains API functions used to communicate with the DBus message bus.

 ## Step 1.
 Install DBus
 Should update before: